惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 The tapestry, thought to have been commissioned by William's half-brother, Bishop Odo of Bayeux, has inspired many copies.

 There's a Danish version in Jutland, completed in 2015 by a Viking women's group, which costs around £16 to visit, for example.
-A new English version is underway, too, sewn by a fan of true-crime documentaries, her progress tracked by 13,000 enthusiastic followers on Facebook.
+A new English version is under way, too, sewn by a fan of true-crime documentaries, with her progress being tracked by 13,000 enthusiastic followers on Facebook.

 'The original was a medieval masterpiece, but this tapestry is a masterpiece of the arts and crafts movement,' says Brendan Carr, communities engagement curator at Reading Museum.
 'That makes it an artefact in its own right, not just secondary to Bayeux.'